xsellier/node-ps/README.md

 - list
   * name : Process name - _optional_
   * pid : Process identifier - _optional_
+  * clean : boolean to return clean list for mac - _optional_
 - kill
   * pidList : Array of process identifier - _mandatory_
   * signal : The  default signal for kill is TERM. (see ``man ps``) - _optional - OSX/Linux only_